The Pros & Cons of Selling Your House at Auction

 - Ease of inputting the property into another auction if it fails to sell

-- Can easily reduce price or change reserve
+- Can easily reduce sale price or change reserve

 Online property auctions have not become the norm in the UK yet, unlike auctions held in an auction house.
 However, it is expected that online property auctions will become increasingly popular over the coming years.